PeridexisErrant/roses-scripts/README.rst

 - [LEVEL] - The start of the level declaration, the number specifies the level
-- [LEVEL_NAME] - The name of the level, currently appears in an in-game announcment, "Entity 1 has X", where X is the entered text
+- [LEVEL_NAME] - The name of the level, currently appears in an in-game announcement, "Entity 1 has X", where X is the entered text
 - [LEVEL_CHANGE_METHOD] - This allows the method of leveling to change as the civilization advances, valid tokens are the same as [LEVEL_METHOD]